sophapojul/p12-sportsee/README.md

 - `cd server && npm i`
 - `npm start` to launch it.

+The variable `REACT_APP_LOCAL_DATA=true` in the .env file set the local mocked data otherwise a server.

 ## Available Scripts

 In the project directory, you can run: